origamiballoon/heroku-buildpack-ruby/README.md

 # Heroku Buildpack for Ruby

 ![ruby](https://cloud.githubusercontent.com/assets/51578/13712725/3c6b3368-e793-11e5-83c1-728440111358.png)

 This is a [Heroku Buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby, Rack, and Rails apps.
 It uses [Bundler](https://bundler.io) for dependency management.

 This buildpack requires 64-bit Linux.

+## Fork

+This fork runs the Ruby buildpack over the `server/` subdirectory without needing to delete the rest of the folder structure.
+Binaries and Gems are still downloaded into the `server/vendor` folder, paths are updated with the subdirectory. `server/Procfile` is needed to pass the Buildpack check, but is not used (unless you are using a multi procfile Buildpack).

 ## Usage